-Having trained as a lawyer and journalist he spent the late 1990s and noughties working in television as a correspondent and producer before moving back to the legal world specialising in media & entertainment law and intellectual property law.
+Having trained as a lawyer and journalist he spent the late 1990s and noughties working in television as a correspondent and producer before moving back to the legal world specialising in media & intellectual property law and wider commercial law.

-In 2014 he took the decision to return to what he was put on this earth to do namely, jazz drumming and drum practice.
-He has subsequently become involved in several drumming and music-related ventures, including workshops for schools and tuition.
+In 2014 he took the decision to expand on what he was put on this earth to do namely, jazz drumming and drum practice.
+He has subsequently become involved in several drumming and music-related collaborations, including workshops for schools and communities.

 Introduction to drums and drumming - an interactive fun session exploring the history of the drum and rhythm

-Holiday workshops - half-day or full-day sessions exploring drums and how to play them
+Holiday workshops - sessions exploring drums and how to play them

-Jazz drum workshop - zip up and be prepared for me being an 'anorak' as we learn about jazz and jazz drumming
+Jazz drum workshop - zip up and be prepared for Ed being an 'anorak' as we learn about jazz and jazz drumming

 Team building and motivation through drumming